What Is A Representative Office In China?

 Pros and Cons of a Representative Office

-As a foreign company, you may have built a close relationship with your Chinese suppliers.
-However, this might also cause you some trouble, as representatives of both parties need to fly across countries when an in-person joint meeting or demo is to be held.
-In this case, forming a representative office in China for your foreign country may become an ideal choice if the transaction is built with the foreign headquarters directly.
-One of the representatives can be located in China to organize meetings, explore markets, display products, and conduct liaison activities on behalf of the foreign company at any time while enhancing your customers’ confidence in your professionalism as they visit your physical office.
+Forming a representative office in China for your foreign country may become an ideal choice if the transactions are built with the foreign headquarters directly.
+You can assign one of the representatives in China to organize meetings, explore markets, display products, and conduct liaison activities on behalf of the foreign company at any time while enhancing your customers’ confidence in your professionalism as they visit your physical office.

 Furthermore, a rep office will also offer:- A real presence in China by locating your office;